trovster/component-library/README.md

 The website is hosted using Github Pages using the specific `gh-pages` branch.

+There is a GitHub action which builds and deploys when a commit is pushed to the `master` branch.

-This can be done by using `npm run deploy`
+This can be done manually by using `npm run deploy`.